metio/terraform-provider-k8s/docs/data-sources/kyverno_io_policy_v2beta1_manifest.md

 - `apply_rules` (String) ApplyRules controls how rules in a policy are applied.
 Rule are processed inthe order of declaration.
 When set to 'One' processing stops after a rule hasbeen applied i.e. the rule matches and results in a pass, fail, or error.
 Whenset to 'All' all rules in the policy are processed.
 The default is 'All'.
 - `background` (Boolean) Background controls if rules are applied to existing resources during a background scan.Optional.
 Default value is 'true'.
 The value must be set to 'false' if the policy ruleuses variables that are only available in the admission review request (e.g. user name).
 - `failure_policy` (String) FailurePolicy defines how unexpected policy errors and webhook response timeout errors are handled.Rules within the same policy share the same failure behavior.Allowed values are Ignore or Fail.
 Defaults to Fail.
-- `generate_existing` (Boolean) GenerateExisting controls whether to trigger generate rule in existing resourcesIf is set to 'true' generate rule will be triggered and applied to existing matched resources.Defaults to 'false' if not specified.
+- `generate_existing` (Boolean) Deprecated, use generateExisting under the generate rule instead
 - `generate_existing_on_policy_update` (Boolean) Deprecated, use generateExisting instead
 - `mutate_existing_on_policy_update` (Boolean) MutateExistingOnPolicyUpdate controls if a mutateExisting policy is applied on policy events.Default value is 'false'.
 - `rules` (Attributes List) Rules is a list of Rule instances.
 A Policy contains multiple rules andeach rule can validate, mutate, or generate resources. (see [below for nested schema](#nestedatt--spec--rules))